 The lovable mascot of the place is pedro, a grinning mustachioed caricature topped with an outsized sombrero.
 It is pedro who speaks from the billboards.
 It is pedro who straddles the SOB entrance, 97 feet tall, "the largest freestanding sign east of the Mississippi."
 You can drive between his legs.

 Once parked by "The Big Fella," a visitor can venture into Mexico Shop East -- West being across the street -- and pick up any one of figuratively millions of souvenirs.
 Quantity rules, with, for example, eight types of backscratchers and twenty-two types of coffee mugs.
 Rifle through bins of address books and shot glasses.
 "Bins" is no exaggeration, as the fourteen different gift stores are all packed with thousands of each type of gewgaw and doodad.

 The South Carolina state line is the summertime starting point for fireworks, and SOB offers a huge selection.
 Load up with roman candles and rat chasers at pedro's Rocket City.
-Outside, a 30 minute audio tape of MTV hits plays over and over without interruption.

-Inside, relief from the heat is afforded by a stop in the Sombrero Room Restaurant, serving the best Mexican food in northern South Carolina.
+Relief from the heat is afforded by a stop in the Sombrero Room Restaurant, serving the best Mexican food in northern South Carolina.
 Ten dollars donated to the local Shriners gets a tourist's name magic-markered to a construction paper sombrero, which is then thumb-tacked onto the ceiling, already heavy with others.